YVtils/yvtils-docs/docs/en/smp/fusions/fusionName.yml.md

 # Fusion Example Configuration

 !!! warning
-    It is highly recommended to edit fusion configurations using the in-game GUI.
+    It is highly recommended to edit fusion configurations using the in-game GUI (`/fusion manage`).
 Incorrect changes can lead to broken fusions.

 !!! info
     This will probably be recoded to use JSON in the future.